 Use the Oracle Cloud Infrastructure Monitoring service to actively and passively monitor cloud resources using the Metrics and Alarms features.
 Learn how Monitoring works.

 Metrics are emitted to the Monitoring service as raw data points , or timestamp-value pairs, along with dimensions and metadata.
-Metrics come from a variety of sources:
+Metrics come from various sources:

 When you query a metric, the Monitoring service returns aggregated data according to the specified parameters.
 You can specify a range (such as the last 24 hours), statistic , and interval .
 The Console displays one monitoring chart per metric for selected resources.
 The aggregated data in each chart reflects the selected statistic and interval.
 API requests can optionally filter by dimension and specify a resolution .
 API responses include the metric name along with its source compartment and metric namespace .
 You can feed the aggregated data into a visualization or graphing library.